home-assistant/home-assistant.io/source/_integrations/google.markdown

 1. Click on the link [https://www.google.com/device](https://www.google.com/device) to open a Google website which should open a new window where you can enter the code.

-1. Home Assistant will wait for a short time while you complete the authorization steps, checking in the background for the authorization to be copmlete.
+1. Home Assistant will wait for a short time while you complete the authorization steps, checking in the background for the authorization to be completed.

     ![Screenshot of Enter Code](/images/integrations/google/enter_code.png)